 However, in a recent interview with IGN, Valve chief Erik Johnson used fairly neutral language to dispel any notions of an upcoming "International-like" tournament being in the pipeline for CS:GO.

+"I don’t know that it [a CS:GO International] has to be coming...We’re pretty comfortable with different projects taking different approaches to solve similar problems.
 As a company we actually learn more when we do that.
 If we all point everything in the same direction, we’d have a real blind spot for when we’re screwing up.
 In some ways, you want to diversify a bunch of decisions across different projects because you zero in on the right answer quickly, as opposed to 'we have this thing that’s working, everybody do that right now," Johnson told IGN.

 Although the language is somewhat ambiguous and political, it does hint at a current continuation of the majors system while a more ambitious tournament structure is yet to be developed by the company.